lokithe5th/economic-attack-vectors/1. Introduction/2. Lending/Readme.md

 How can this be useful to a user?
 By depositing assets into a protocol the depositor is able to maintain exposure to that asset, while still being able to borrow a less volatile asset to conduct business in.

-The concept of leverage is fundamental to finance, and this is one of the primitives required for this to function.
+The concept of leverage is fundamental to finance, and this is one of the primitives required for DeFi to function.